 I’ll be glad to get back to the creative side of publishing.
 But I know that looking at these numbers and columns and net sums, is critical.
 Trends jump off the page at me and color my thinking about future decisions for Cladach.

-First, I thank the Lord for the thousands of copies of Cladach books sold in 2014.
+First, I thank the Lord for the thousands of copies of Cladach books sold during the year.
 They sold through online retailers, wholesalers, events, bookstores, our website, and through the efforts of the authors.
 From our warehouse we send out varying quantities of paperback books almost every day.
 We love sending them out to reach buyers and readers, because that means they will minister to people, encourage them, instruct them, inspire them, help them see God at work in our world, help them experience Him more.

 Then, I bring to the Lord our successes and our failures, and lay them at His feet.
 We have prayed over the acquisition, development, production, and marketing of each book.
 We are human, though, and make mistakes.
 Some of our titles have kept up regular demand and sales for years.
 A few have struggled to earn back the money we put into producing them.
 Most of the latter are excellent works by talented and sincere authors.
 Somehow, though, a few of those haven’t “grabbed readers.”
 We will keep trying, because we believe in these titles and these authors.

 Next, I acknowledge the trends: For instance, with fiction titles, generally more e-books sell than paperback books.
 With all our titles, the more the author is active in marketing their books and connecting with readers, the more their books sell.
 Authors who have a “platform,” ministry, are well-known as an expert in their field, have several books published, and are active daily in some aspect of marketing their books — their books sell the most copies.
 This has to influence my decisions in acquiring future titles/authors.